akolotov/wro-2024-fe-rules/20-appendix-z-one-lap.md

 **Completing the Lap**

-After the final left turn, the robot returns to the starting section, having passed all obstacles in the correct order: **green, red, red, green**.
-The lap is now considered complete.
+After completing the final left turn and crossing the boundary between the corner section and the straightforward section, the vehicle finishes the lap.

+**The last traffic sign in the lap:**

+The green pillar positioned at the end of the fourth straightforward section - considering the vehicle's counterclockwise movement - is the last traffic sign of the lap.
+The vehicle will pass this pillar on the proper side and then continue through the corner section to complete the lap.

 ## Example 4